GabrieleGiuseppini/Floating-Sandbox/Sources/README.md

 ## Benchmarks

-Guess what - benchmarks to test performance of alternative implementations of various algorithms.
+Various benchmarks that I have developed over the years to test performance of alternative implementations of various algorithms, or to verify performance improvements.

 ## GPUCalc, GPUCalcTest